 3. Discolouring Of The Electrical Switch Or Outlet Casing

 The electrical switch or outlet casing might showcase discolouration or scorch marks in case of a burn.
-This is usually of a black or dark brown colour.
-In a severe fire, you might notice these discolouration spots on the wall around the switch or outlet.
+This is usually black or dark brown.
+You might notice these discolouration spots on the wall around the switch or outlet in a severe fire.

 Additionally, if the casing is made of plastic, it might melt due to too much heat.
 You can also notice a burning when the outlet is too hot to touch or a buzzing sound whenever you switch it on.
 So, to protect yourself and your appliances, avoid using the outlet till a professional electrician checks it out.